99alex/cassandra-odm/README.md

 The ODM is currently in alpha (as of v0.0.1).
 Use at your own risk in production environments.

-**Note:** This is an import from [Flux159/cassie-odm](https://github.com/Flux159/cassie-odm), thanks for the original contributors for their efforts.
+**Note:** This is an import from [Flux159/cassie-odm](https://github.com/Flux159/cassie-odm), thanks to the original contributors for their efforts.

 Installing
 ----------